Get the expert view on what COP26 means for business

 Here, our teams explore all aspects of climate-related regulation, including our work to advance thinking around corporate sustainability reporting.

 Historically, climate related litigation has involved tort claims against energy companies in relation to their perceived contribution to global emissions.
-But more recently, plaintiffs have been pursuing more creative strategies, including by targeting financial institutions over the activities of the businesses they finance and the accuracy of their climate risk disclosure.
+But more recently, plaintiffs have been pursuing broader strategies, including by targeting financial institutions over the activities of the businesses they finance and the accuracy of their climate risk disclosure.

 Here, our teams share their insights on trends in climate-related litigation and how businesses are navigating this increasingly complex landscape.